joker395/RootMe/README.md

 use this tool for educational purpose only stay leagel

 Note:
-It's not a absolute root it is a mini kali linux os running virtually on termux Root credits to Anlinux
+It's not a absolute root it is a mini kali linux os running virtually on termux and its a isolated eniroinment from your termux so you can trust this tool for installation.
+You can also run any tools that dosn't steal your data.
+Which is an safest method of rooting termux.

+Root credits to Anlinux

 Tool created By Ajay

+Donate us:-

+Gpay    = ajaypothi123@okaxis
+phonepe = ajswalker@ybl

 Contact me :